Intro to DeFi Yield Farming: Crypto’s Hottest Trend

-With liquidity growing per provider helping a market pair, the shares they own in a pool would be directly converted into a token in their wallet that they could sell, trade, or use in another product.
-Yes, it’s a crazy concept.
+With the increase in liquidity, the shares of liquidity providers in the pool are directly converted into a token deposited in their wallet.
+And yes, they can sell, trade, or use it for another product.

 How much do people earn from being liquidity providers?

 Quick answer: not much, but definitely more than you would if you put your money into a bank.